Saba Ramen: Mackerel Flavor Instant Noodles from Acecook

-When it comes to the flavor of ramen, “Shoyu (醤油: soy sauce)”, “Miso (味噌: fermented soybean paste)”, “Shio (塩: salt)”, and “Tonkotsu (豚骨: pork bones)” are classics that have long been loved in Japan.
+When it comes to the flavor of ramen, Shoyu (醤油: soy sauce), Miso (味噌: fermented soybean seasoning), Shio (塩: salt), and Tonkotsu (豚骨: pork bone) are classics long loved in Japan.

-Acecook SABAR (Saba) Ramen Salt-Based Mackerel Flavor Instant Noodle Soup
+Saba Ramen Mackerel Flavor Instant Noodle

-How to cook this cup ramen is slightly complicated.
+How to cook this ramen is slightly complicated.
 First, peel back the lid about halfway and pour boiling water until it reaches the line indicated inside the cup.

-Niboshi ramen using dried sardines generally has a distinctive, strong fishy smell and taste, but the soup of this Saba ramen is Spanish Ahijo style and was much easier to eat and tastier than I expected.
-It was very flavorful with no fishy odor but I was able to find the umami of mackerel in it.
+Niboshi ramen generally has a strong fishy smell, but this soup is Spanish Ahijo style (Shio-based) and was much easier to eat and tastier than I imagined.

 It was so flavorful with no odor, and I could find the umami of mackerel in it.